Envelopes and refinements in categories, with applications to Functional Analysis: Envelope and refinement

-\item[(ii)] an envelope with respect to $\varPhi$ in $\varOmega$ exists if an only if there exists an envelope with respect to $\varPhi$ in the class $\varOmega\cap\Bim$ of bimorphisms lying in $\varOmega$; in this case these envelopes coincide:
+\item[(ii)] an envelope with respect to $\varPhi$ in $\varOmega$ exists if an only if there exists an envelope with respect to $\varPhi$ in the class $\varOmega\cap\Bim$ of bimorphisms belonging to $\varOmega$; in this case these envelopes coincide:

 \item[(iii)] if the class $\varOmega$ contains all bimorphisms,